Skip to content

 6.4/10

 Bheemla Nayak (2022) is a 145-minute Telugu film directed by Saagar K Chandra.
 Starring Pawan Kalyan, Rana Daggubati and Nithya Menen.
-With an audience rating of 6.4/10 and a good performer, 70+ crores verdict at the box office, Bheemla Nayak stands as one of the notable Telugu releases of 2022.
+With a rating of 6.4/10 reflecting mixed audience reception and a good performer, 70+ crores verdict at the box office.

 Mood: